samthor/redirects-yaml/README.md

 (Multiple `to:` targets without a checker is needless, as the first choice will always be chosen.)

-When you construct the handler, you can pass a second arg which is passed to check pathnames:
+When you construct the handler, you can pass a second arg which is passed to check potential redirect pathnames:

 ```js
 const checker = pathname => {